 Are you any good?

 On a serious note (this is a serious question I've been asked...) and without being big headed, I'm extremely good - not just at picking the right songs for the crowd at the right moment of your night but for also the amount of effort I put into the behind the scenes stuff most people don't even realise goes on.
 From your first enquiry right through to creating your video, editing your photos and following up to make sure you were 100% satisfied in the days after your wedding, party or corporate event.
 I view myself as your employee and work to the utmost of my abilities for you as my employer.
 I have hundreds of testimonials and almost a decade of being shortlisted, highly commended and winning Scottish Wedding DJ of the year to back this up.

 I'm not going to make some baseless nonsense claim about being the best DJ in *insert wherever you like* or that I'll have every single one of your guests (even auld Auntie Mable with the crutches who hasn't danced since the Bay City Rollers called it a day) on the floor all night but I will work with you and your guests and use my professionalism, energy and experience to give everyone an amazing night to remember.

 Have you played at my venue?

 I DJ the length and breadth of the country (and abroad too) Literally from Gretna to venues around John O Groats and even across to the Western Isles so there's a good chance I have.
-I've compiled an abridged list on my venues page but if yours doesn't appear it doesn't mean I haven't performed there and if you're really curious or it's an absolute requirement that your DJ has previously performed in your venue, just get in touch and ask - chances are I have.
+I've compiled an abridged list on my venues page but if yours doesn't appear it doesn't mean I haven't performed there.
+If you're really curious or it's an absolute requirement that your DJ has previously performed in your venue, just get in touch and ask - chances are I have.

 Do you perform at same-sex weddings and Civil Partnerships?